By Nick Mancini, Chief Technology Officer

 - An operations bridge will provide 24×7 monitoring of system events, alerts, security logs, etc. Any events should be automatically logged and handled as problem tickets.

-- Proactive housekeeping will maintain operating system, database and application environments and avoid any unexpected capacity or performance issues.
+- Proactive housekeeping will maintain the operating system, database, and application environments and avoid any unexpected capacity or performance issues.

 - Comprehensive patch management will maintain the reliability and security of systems.

 - Strong operational procedures and service processes will eliminate unnecessary mistakes and ensure that unavoidable problems are resolved clinically.

 - An effective data protection service will ensure that systems and application data are backed up regularly, stored securely, and recovered quickly when required.